jdlogan0/chordclash-dev-portfolio/README.md

 ```
 In Blueprints, the component starts moving immediately with Begin Play.

 Unfortunately, the timing didn't always work well, with the song often playing slightly after notes started spawning.
 It was never consistent, so I couldn't just set an offset and call it a day.
-I'd need to find a new method.

 ### Sequences